mdsol/cassandra_priam_cookbook/README.md

 Recipes
 =======

-default.rb
+* default.rb : A dummy recipe pointing to install.rb
-install.rb
+* install.rb : Installs everything by calling the rest of the recipes in the right order.
+Includes a leadership election section for applying simpledbconfig.
-awscredentials.rb
+* awscredentials.rb : Creates AWS Credentials on the /etc filesystem.
-cassandra.rb
+* cassandra.rb : Installs Cassandra
-optimizations.rb
+* optimizations.rb : Applies Optimizations to limits.d
-priam.rb
+* priam.rb : Installs Priam
-simpledbconfig.rb
+* simpledbconfig.rb : Applies SimpleDB configuration

 Usage
 =====